sayanarijit/sayanarijit.github.io/src/site/blog/index.md

 I started this blog on August 31, 2026.

-You are welcome to read it if you find it interesting, though it's more of a public personal-reference thing.
+You are welcome to read if you find it interesting, though it's more of a public personal-reference thing.

 [Here's a detailed post on why this blog exists](./hello-world).